apache/pulsar/site2/docs/admin-api-functions.md

 admin.functions().updateFunction(functionConfig, userCodeFile, updateOptions);
 ```

-### Start 1
+### Start an instance of a function

-You can start a stopped function instance using Admin CLI, REST API or Java Admin API.
+You can start a stopped function instance with `instance-id` using Admin CLI, REST API or Java Admin API.

 #### Admin CLI